OUR FOUNDER, MEGAN STEWART

 Satoya Foster is the Co-Founder of PCOS Awareness Association (PCOSAA) and collaborates with the Executive Director to evaluate programming, facilitate meetings within the Leadership Board, and to implement plans for strategic growth and sustainability.

-Prior to joining PCOSAA, Satoya was and still is an active participant within the PCOS community through her blog (satoyafoster.com) and social media, where she was connected with the organization.
+Prior to joining PCOSAA, Satoya was and still is an active participant within the PCOS community through grassroots advocacy and social media, where she was connected with Megan.
 Being diagnosed with PCOS, she is passionate about advocating for PCOS research, educating women about what is necessary to get tested, and providing support for those affected by this syndrome.

-Satoya has been in the music industry for over 13 years and works as a Vocal Director, session singer, songwriter, and performer.
+Satoya has been in the music industry for over 13 years and works as a vocal director, professional singer, songwriter, and performer.
 She is also a licensed Cosmetologist and resides in Tennessee with her husband, Jason, their daughter, Zoë, and their dog, Milo.